danbev/learning-iot/README.md

 The enable line controlls if this pin will acts as an output of input buffer.

 ### Tristate logic
-This is used in many circuites where so that the same output line can be shared.
+This is used in many circuits so that the same output line can be shared.

 A GPIO pin can assume one of three values:
 * Logical 0 (connected to ground (0 volatage, on))